Abscess: A localized infection in the bone or soft gum tissues, usually at the end of the root tip.

 Laughing Gas: Nitrous oxide; odorless inhalation agent that produces relative sedation; reduces anxiety and creates a state of relaxation.

 Local Anesthesia: Relieves the sensation of pain in a localized area.
-(See Anesthesia, IV Sedation).
+(See Anesthesia, IV Sedation).back to top

 Managed Care: Program whereby patient-dentist agreement and dentist reimbursement is administered by a separate, external organization.